Fortnite guide: tips and tricks, how to play, how to improve, how to win

 Weapon types and rarities

-Weapons in Fortnite: Battle Royale can be organised into six or seven categories, as follows: Assault Rifles, Shotguns, SMGs (& LMGs), Sniper Rifles, Pistols, and Explosives.
+The myriad weapons of Fortnite’s Battle Royale mode can be organised into six or seven categories, as follows: Assault Rifles, Shotguns, SMGs (& LMGs), Sniper Rifles, Pistols, and Explosives.
 Within each of these categories you’ll find several different weapon types, and each of those will have different available rarities, all colour-coded and named:

 - Common (Grey)